KieranSISherman/VEXCode-Recorder-Replay/README.md

 # Generation 2 Programs
 The Generation 2 programs function the same as the generation 1 programs, the only difference being that you can only save to an SD card.
 Because of the addition of SD card in the generation 2 brains, it allows you to save the data instead of printing it to the brain, like you have to do with the generation 1 programs.
 Besides only saving to an SD card, the code works the same as the generation 1 codes.

-After you record some driving, the SD card will have two text documentz on it called 'slot1.txt' and 'startTime'.
+After you record some driving, the SD card will have two text documents on it called 'slot1.txt' and 'startTime'.
 This is the file that the recording gets saved to.
 To replay the recorded driving you copy the information from the 'slot1.txt' text document and paste it in the character variable in the generation 2 replay code.
 Then, you copy the time from the 'startTime.txt' to the startTime variable.
 From there, you look through the code and add what functions your robot does when a button is pressed.
 The buttons are labeled and you only replace the comment that says to be replaced.
 Starting the replay is the same as the generation 1 replay, you push E Up and it will run the recording.
 You can play as many times as you want after it finishes.

 *You have to manually delete the information from the text file on the SD card if you want a new recording.
 Otherwise it will add to the original recording.*